-Vessels navigating on the Rhine shall be subject to the requirements of the RPR, in particular Article 8.11(1)(a) and the requirements of the ES-TRIN, in particular Annex 8, Chapter 3.
+Vessels navigating on the Rhine shall be subject to the requirements of the RPR, in particular article 8.11(1)(a) and the requirements of the of the ES-TRIN, in particular annex 8, (2.1.11).

 If applicable both ship and shore should ensure that their respective fire-fighting systems can be inter-connected in a quick and easy way utilising, if necessary, the international shore fire connection.